List of Major League Baseball perfect games: Unofficial perfect games

-There have been three instances in which a major league pitcher retired every player he faced over nine innings without allowing a baserunner, but, by the current definition, is not credited with a perfect game, either because there was already a baserunner when he took the mound, or because the game went into extra innings and an opposing player eventually reached base:
+There have been three instances in which a major league pitcher retired every player he faced over nine innings without allowing a baserunner, but, by the current definition, is not credited with a perfect game, either because there was already a baserunner when he took the mound, or because the game went into extra innings and an opposing player eventually reached base.
+Since 2020, if a game goes into extra innings, the international tiebreaker rule denotes a runner is automatically inserted on second base starting in the 10th inning.